Kaleido-subs/style-guide/docs/guidelines/editing.md

         !!! abstract "Explanation"
             Adding "individuals" makes it clear that the sentence is referring to a group of people.

-    === "Example D"

-        !!!
-Quote "Example Sentence"
-            "While the girl sang the song pleased everyone."

-        !!! abstract "Explanation"
-            The reader initially assumes that "the girl sang the song", but the sentence is actually saying that the song pleased everyone while the girl sang.

-        !!! note "Rewritten"
-            - "The song pleased everyone while the girl sang."
-            - "As the girl was singing, the song pleased everyone."
-            - "While the girl sang, the song pleased everyone."

-        !!! abstract "Explanation"
-            - The first sentence clarifies that the song is the subject that pleased everyone<br>
-            - The second makes the timing clearer by indicating an ongoing action.<br>
-            - The third splits the clauses, separating "sang" and "the song".<br>

 As illustrated above,
 there are a variety of ways to rewrite sentences to avoid garden-pathing: